La Línea de la Concepción: Relations with modern Gibraltar

 View of La Línea from the mainland, with the Rock of Gibraltar in the background.

 Monument to the Spanish Worker in Gibraltar.

 Dictator Francisco Franco ordered the closure of the border gate with Gibraltar on 8 June 1969, in response to the new Gibraltar Constitution.
 Many people from La Línea lost their jobs in Gibraltar.
 The border was reopened on 15 December 1982 with full public access in 1985.

 Protests were undertaken against the presence of the nuclear submarine HMS Tireless in Gibraltar for repairs in 2001.

 In 2010, the People's Party mayor of La Línea, Alejandro Sánchez, attempted to impose a "congestion charge" on people entering or leaving Gibraltar.

 In November 2017, Apymell collective of small businesses started accepting Pound sterling as a currency for payment in the town.

-2020 British exit from the EU rendered Gibraltar foreign territory, but Spain retains the 'status quo', pending further negotiations.
-As at 2025, an agreement to avoid a hard border between Gibraltar and Spain appears to have been reached but requires ratification.
+The 2020 British exit from the EU rendered Gibraltar foreign territory, but Spain retains the 'status quo', pending further negotiations.
+As of 2025, an agreement to avoid a hard border between Gibraltar and Spain appears to have been reached but requires ratification.

 The Línea town council has pleaded for the establishment of the town as a new autonomous community of Spain out of Andalusia, with a similar status to that of Ceuta and Melilla.
 The Supreme Court sentenced that the measure "affects the territorial organization of the State and of the Autonomous Communities, an extremely delicate matter in which any alteration goes beyond purely local interests", thereby bringing down the initiative.

 Monuments

 Strongholds of San Carlos, Santa Bárbara and San Felipe

 18th century military buildings.
 Built during the siege of Gibraltar as part of the so-called Contravalación Line of Gibraltar, a group of fortifications whose goal was to besiege Gibraltar checking on any UK further expansionist ideas.

 During the War of Independence, Peninsular War, Spain had initially been allied to France while trying to invade Portugal, but France shortly after turned on its ally, Spain.
 Forcing the Spanish to ally itself with Great Britain and Portugal against Napoleonic France to regain control of Spain from the French, these fortifications were blown up by the British to avoid falling into the hands of France.
 Currently, the Ruins of Fort St. Barbara is in a recovery phase, while the Fort San Felipe remnants have appeared recently.
 Fort San Carlos does not seem to have left preserved evidence.

-EU funding was provided in 2023 to La Linea to enable a restoration of the Santa Barbara fort.
+EU funding was provided in 2023 to La Línea to enable a restoration of the Santa Barbara fort.